Baked Spaghetti Casserole

 1. Preheat oven to 350 degrees.
 Cook spaghetti al dente*.

-1 # spaghetti noodles
+1 pound spaghetti noodles

 2. While pasta is cooking, heat oil in a large skillet.
 Add ground beef, season with salt and pepper & break apart into small pieces.
 Continue cooking until meat is no longer pink.
 Drain any grease from the hamburger.

-1 tbsp. olive oil, 1 # ground beef , 1 tsp. salt, ½ tsp. black pepper, ½ tsp. garlic powder
+1 tbsp. olive oil, 1 pound ground beef , 1 tsp. salt, ½ tsp. black pepper, ½ tsp. garlic powder

 3. Add onion and green pepper and saute for another 3-4 minutes.